3DOM-FBK/Thermitage/README.md

-# THERMITAGE: A Benchmarking Repository for Cultural Heritage InfraRed Thermography
+# THERMITAGE: A Curated Data Repository of Multi-Modal, Multi-Temporal and Multi-Sensor Thermal Images

-**Thermitage** is a research-oriented repository dedicated to advancing the integration of InfraRed Thermography (IRT) for 3D photogrammetric data fusion.
-In addition, this repository will provide benchmarking for the development of machine- and deep learning tools tailored to cultural heritage applications.
+**Thermitage** is a research-oriented data repository dedicated to advancing the integration of InfraRed Thermography (IRT) within photogrammetric data fusion.
+The ambition for Thermitage, sharing an initial collection of datasets generated specifically for InfraRed Thermography 3D-Data Fusion (IRT-3DDF), is to provide a collaborative repository to advance data fusion methods focussed on the significance of historic buildings.In addition, this repository will provide benchmarking for the development of future machine- and deep learning tools tailored to cultural heritage applications.

 <p align="center">
   <img src="misc/GATE_VIS.gif" width="55%" />